bajamircea/bajamircea.github.io/_posts/2016-12-06-eop-programming-is-science.markdown

 The book starts with a lot of definitions and dense statements like the ones above.
-For me that's one of the reasons I found it hard to read it at a leasurly pace in the evenings.
+For me that's one of the reasons I found it hard to read it at a leisurely pace in the evenings.

 The beauty is that these dense statements have long reaching consequences.
 For example that the classical object oriented programming way of using inheritance